wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 ## How do I implement one?

-At a minimum, implement the `iotHandler(PDP1 *hardware, int device, int pulse, int completion)` function.
+At a minimum, implement the `iotHandler(PDP1 \*hardware, int device, int pulse, int completion)` function or if another IOT is going to also handle your new one, iotIsAlias(otherIOTnumber).
 This method is called twice for each time the corresponding IOT is executed.
 Why twice?
 This emulates the way the original hardware worked.
 The first call with the `pulse` argument being 1 mimics the first pulse that would have been sent